makwaijun/personalwebpagev2/content/blog/post59.md

 * Weakened traditional wealth-growing prospects

 Social
-* Mistrust in institutions, and Us vs Them social narratives driven by..
+* Distrust in institutions, and Us vs Them social narratives
 * Virality and platforms to build communities quickly, anonymously to develop minority identities. (link post)

 On top of this, I believe there has been a fundamental decline in well-paid meaningful (i.e. non Bullshit) jobs.
 Is it emotionally or physically "worth it" to participate in the economy?